top of page

 • 3 min read

-This is what Anchored Pathways exists for.
-So let's talk about what financial aid actually is, how it works, and what most families find out too late.
+That's exactly why Anchored Pathways exists.
+So let's get into it — what financial aid actually is, how it works, and what most families don't find out until it's too late.

 Financial Aid Is Not One Thing

 When people say "financial aid," they usually mean all of it at once.
-But there are real differences between the types, and those differences matter.
+But the type of aid you receive matters, and the differences are real.

 • Grants are money you do not pay back.
 They come from the federal government, the state of Texas, or the college itself.
 The Pell Grant is the most common federal grant.
-The TEXAS Grant is one you may qualify for if you're a Texas resident.
-Neither one shows up automatically.
-You have to apply.
+The TEXAS Grant is available to Texas residents who qualify.
+Neither one shows up automatically — you have to apply for both.

-• Scholarships are also money you do not pay back, but they come with conditions.
-Some require a certain GPA.
-Some require you to stay in a specific major.
-Some require a separate renewal application every year.
-Students lose scholarships they thought they had because nobody told them about the renewal requirements.
+• Scholarships are also money you don't pay back, but they come with conditions.
+A required GPA.
+A specific major.
+A renewal application every year.
+Students lose scholarships they thought they had because nobody told them the money didn't renew on its own.
+Read every line before you count on it.

 • Work-Study is a part-time job connected to your financial aid package.
-It is not a deposit in your account.
+It is not a deposit into your account.
 You earn it hour by hour.
-Many students see it listed in their aid offer and assume the money is coming.
-It is not.
+A lot of students see it listed in their aid offer and assume the money is coming.
+It is not — you have to work for it.

-• Loans are borrowed money you will repay with interest, sometimes for ten years or more after graduation.
-When your financial aid package includes a refund check at the start of the semester, that money is often loan money.
+• Loans are borrowed money you will repay with interest, sometimes for ten or more years after graduation.
+That refund check you get at the start of the semester?
+A lot of the time, that's loan money.
 It is not free.
 It will come back around.

 Eye-level view of a college financial aid office with brochures and forms